-• For payment of Internship hours worked July 1, 2020 through August 5, 2020, Contractor generated report detailing student name, last four digits of the student's Social Security number and actual number of hours worked.
+For payment of Internship hours worked July 1,2021 through August 5, 2021, Contractor generated report detailing student name, last four digits of the student's Social Security number and actual number of hours worked.

-- Time sheets, signed by the student and the worksite supervisor, for the actual number of hours worked, approximately thirty (30) hours per week with a maximum of 150 hours for the duration of the project. - SFEFCU (Credit Union) ACH payment report detailing student name, last four digits of the Social Security number and amount paid per pay period.
+- Time sheets, signed by the student and the worksite supervisor, for the actual number of hours worked, approximately thirty (30) hours per week with a maximum of 150 hours for the duration of the project. - Electronic timesheets signed by the student and worksite supervisor are acceptable documentation of actual number of hours worked. - SFEFCU (Credit Union) ACH payment report detailing student name, last four digits of the Social Security number and amount paid per pay period.